-Exploring some of the themes, concepts and events that have shaped the contemporary political scene, you will begin your degree with our core module in Politics in the Modern World and will choose two further modules, this might be in Politics or another subject that complements your major.
+Exploring some of the themes, concepts and events that have shaped the contemporary political scene, you will begin your degree with our core module in Politics in the Modern World.
+You are also encouraged to take the optional module International Relations: theory and practice.

-As you continue with your studies, you learn from academics many of whom are committed to both teaching and research and will increasingly specialise through a varied range of modules which focus on topical questions concerning government and politics in Britain, Europe and the world.
+During your degree, you will learn from academics many of whom are committed to both teaching and research.
+As you continue with your studies, you will increasingly specialise through a varied range of modules which focus on topical questions concerning government and politics in Britain, Europe and the world.
 In the second year you will be able to choose from a broad range of options, such as: The Politics of Race; Modern Political Thought; Politics and History of the Middle East; International Relations, Security and Sustainability; Politics of Development and Global Changes; Understanding Key Economic Concepts; Issues in Contemporary Politics and Philosophy.
 For more details and options, please see the PPR department website.

 You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
 This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.

 Applying for a placement is a competitive process and our Placements Team will support you in finding and applying for a suitable placement.
 The preparatory modules you will complete in years one and two are designed to give you the best chance of success in both your placement applications and the placement itself.

 One of the aims of the placement year is to enhance your understanding of the connections between theory and practice which could benefit your final year of study.
 Placements provide an exciting opportunity to build up experience and transferable skills, as well as to make contacts with potential employers, which can place you a step ahead in the graduate recruitment market.